microsoft/CCF/sphinx/source/developers/consensus.rst

 PBFT parameters can be configured when starting up a network (see :ref:`here <operators/start_network:Starting a New Network>`).
 The paramters that can be set via the cli are:

 - ``pbft-view-change-timeout-ms`` is the PBFT view change timeout in milliseconds.
-A backup that receives a request and forwards it to the primary will trigger a view change if the backup has not received a pre prepare from the primary for that request after this timeout.
+If a backup does not receive the pre-prepare message for a request forwarded to the primary after this timeout, the backup triggers a new view change.
 - ``pbft-status-interval-ms`` is the PBFT status timer interval in milliseconds.
 All PBFT nodes send messages containing their status to all other known nodes at regular intervals defined by this timer interval.